syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 For more information about Project Configuration Templates and their options details, please visit [here](http://help.syncfusion.com/extension/aspnet-mvc-extension/syncfusion-project-templates)

+N> Ensure whether your project has only a single reference to jQuery.
+Because, multiple reference to jQuery in same project will throws console error and control will not be rendered.
+For more details refer to the KB [here](https://www.syncfusion.com/kb/9197/resolving-jquery-multiple-references-error)

 ## Through Syncfusion Project Conversion

 Syncfusion Project Conversion is a Visual Studio add-in that converts an existing ASP.NET MVC Project into a Syncfusion ASP.NET MVC Project by adding the required assemblies and resource files.